forlond/phpunit-testing-tools/docs/psr_log.md

 ;
 ```

-Example: non-strict sequence and strict size, two logs and two expectation at any position.
+Example: non-strict sequence and strict size, two logs and two assertions at any position.

 ```php
 $logger = new TestLogger();